southworks/azure-botsdk-happybirthday-bamboohr-slack-bot/docs/Blobstorage&Container.md

-# Birthday Bot
-## Configure blobstorage & container
+# Configure blobstorage & container
 - In your browser, navigate to the [Azure Portal](https://portal.azure.com).

 - Add new Storage account into your Azure Portal